 The most vulnerable part of your house or business is the roof.
-If you have a roof made of anything other than Class "A" fire-rated materials almost anything else you do will be of little consequence in reducing the chances it will ignite and burn the rest of the building when a wildfire approaches.
-Other key risk factors include the entry of embers into attic or crawlspace vents.
-Embers that reach enclosed spaces through vents can ignite fine fuels.
-Embers also can ignite debris that has collected in gutters or at roof-to-wall intersections.
-Single-pane windows are vulnerable to glass breakage from radiant heat, and once shattered will allow embers and flames inside.
+If you have a flammable roof, almost anything else you do will be of little consequence in reducing the chances it will ignite and burn the rest of the building when a wildfire approaches.
+Other key risk factors include entry of attic or crawlspace vents, debris that collects in gutters and, on complex roofs, in various locations along the roof line and adjacent to exterior walls.
+Embers can enter enclosed spaces through vents, potentially igniting fine fuels, and ignite debris that has collected in gutters or at roof-to-wall intersections.
+Single-pane windows are also vulnerable to glass breakage, allowing embers and flames inside.
 Decks and fences that ignite can bring a fire right up to the building.
 This guide provides ideas for how you can reduce the ignition risks by making improvements to your house or business.

-MANAGING VEGETATION AND FUEL SOURCES AROUND YOUR HOUSE OR BUSINESS
+DEFENSIBLE SPACE: MANAGING VEGETATION AND FUEL SOURCES AROUND YOUR HOUSE OR BUSINESS

-Fire officials recommend a vegetation management zone around your house or business of at least 100 feet, depending on the type of vegetation in the adjacent forests or wildland areas and the slope of the land.
+Fire officials recommend a vegetation management zone around your house or business of at least 100 feet or more, depending upon the type of vegetation in the adjacent wildland or forested areas and the slope of the land around the structure.
 The actions you take to modify the vegetation in this area are intended to reduce the severity of the fire.
-This also reduces the chance that flames could come into direct contact with any part of the house or business or that radiant energy from the high-intensity flames could break the glass in windows or ignite combustible siding.
-Regardless of the size of the property surrounding a house or business, the goal is the same-to reduce the amount of fuel that would allow the wildfire to get dangerously close.
-This zone, which is widely referred to as defensible space, also creates a safer area for firefighters to protect the structure.
+This also reduces the chances that flames will come into direct contact with any part of the house or business and keeps away high-intensity flames and heat that is strong enough to break windows or cause other surfaces to ignite.
+Regardless of the size of the land surrounding a house or business, the goal is the same - to reduce the amount of fuel that can bring a wildfire dangerously close.
+This zone is widely referred to as defensible space.
+It can help stop wildfire flames from reaching your house or business and also creates a safer area for firefighters to defend it.